Meet the VETSS family, and learn more about our modern veterinary facility in Charlottesville, Virginia.

 We believe in care for all animals, and partner with numerous community groups to care for animals that have been abandoned, neglected, abused, or lost.
 We partner with many local nonprofit animal care organizations to provide shelter, rehabilitation, and new lives for animals in need (Click below to learn more).
 We proudly support our local military, veterans, police, first responders, and seniors with a 10 percent discount.
 We are bronze level sponsors of the annual 4 Our Freedom 5k.

 Our equipment is state of the art, our facilities are clean and comfortable, and our professional staff are highly trained.
 Our veterinarians are members of the American Veterinary Medical Association, and Virginia Veterinary Medical Association.
-Our veterinary technicians and veterinarians are members of the Veterinary Emergency and Critical Care Society.
-We also have a veterinary dental expert on staff, and partner with bird specialist Dr. William Olkowski of Cedarcrest Animal Clinic to ensure our avian guests receive the highest quality care.
+Our veterinary technicians and veterinarians are members of the Virginia Association of Licensed Veterinary Technicians.

 Our Nonprofit Partners

 VETSS is dedicated to helping lost, abused, or abandoned animals by partnering with local nonprofit organizations.
 We provide the urgent care, they provide long term support:

 - Dogs Deserve Better — Dedicated to freeing chained and penned dogs, their mission is to provide a better life for abused, neglected and abandoned canines in Charlottesville